chianw/chianw/post44entraprivateaccess.md

 ![entraprivateaccess10.png](https://github.com/chianw/chianw/blob/main/entraprivateaccess10.png)

-### Create connector group and add the connector to it
+### Step 4 - Create connector group and add the connector to it
 Here we create a connector group and add the connector to it.
 We also verify that the connector status is OK

 ![entraprivateaccess11.png](https://github.com/chianw/chianw/blob/main/entraprivateaccess11.png)